-1006 Management of Public and Health Safety

-Prerequisite: MGT 1001.
-A study of the management aspects of public health and safety to include federal, state and local laws and requirements of conducting business.
-Credit: 3 semester hours.

-1007 Hospitality Law and Ethics

-Prerequisite: BLW 1001.
+1007 Hospitality Law and Ethics Prerequisite: BLW 1001.
 Legal aspects of the innkeeper and guest relationship with emphasis placed on personal and property liability.
 Appropriate federal, state and local cases examined.
 Credit: 3 semester hours.

-1008 Hospitality Financial Management

-Prerequisites: ACC 1007; ACC 1013.
-A survey of the concepts, theories and processes of modern financial management as applied to the special circumstances of the hospitality enterprise.
-Credit: 3 semester hours.

-1009 Capstone Hospitality Management

-Prerequisite: Senior status.
+1009 Capstone Hospitality Management Prerequisite: Senior status.
 Summarizes and integrates many of the topics from the major areas of hotel, restaurant, travel and tourism.
 Students apply cumulative knowledge and experience while completing their projects.
 Credit: 3 semester hours.

-1020 Restaurant Management

-Prerequisite: HMT 1000; HMT 1003.
+1010 Hospitality Human Resource Management Prerequisites: HMT 1000, MGT 1001.
+As the very nature of hospitality service is people, this course provides an overview of human resource management emphasizing its application in the hospitality environment.
+Topics include planning, recruitment, selection, placement, training, supervision, compensation and benefits, motivation, performance appraisals, productivity of employees, workforce diversity, employment and labor law specific to the hospitality industry.
+Credit: 3 semester hours.
+1020 Restaurant Management Prerequisite: HMT 1000; HMT 1003.
 An analysis of the food service systems and operations including menu management, purchasing, pricing, marketing, beverage management, food service sanitation, and management principles applied to a restaurant operating environment.
 Credit: 3 semester hours.

-1022 Wine Appreciation and Management

-Prerequisite: HMT 1000; HMT 1003 or permission of instructor.
+1022 Wine Appreciation and Management Prerequisite: HMT 1000; HMT 1003 or permission of instructor.
 A study of principles and practices for managing wine and wine sales.
 Topics include: wine appreciation, selection, purchasing, storage, compiling of wine lists, serving wine, and pairing of wine and food.
 (Special note: Classes may be offered externally under instructor's supervision.
 Supply fees for wine tasting may be required.
 LEGAL DRINKING AGE IS REQUIRED FOR COURSE REGISTRATION.)
 Credit: 3 semester hours.

-1025 Cost Controls

-Prerequisite: ACC 1007.
+1025 Cost Controls Prerequisite: ACC 1007.
 Basic principles of cost control of food, beverage (including non-food items) and labor.
 Emphasis placed on systems used for product identification, receiving, storing, budgeting, forecasting and internal controls.
 Credit: 3 semester hours.

-1030 Hospitality Marketing

-Prerequisites: MKT 1001; HMT 1000.
+1030 Hospitality Marketing Prerequisites: MKT 1001; HMT 1000.
 Overview of the discipline of marketing as it applies to the hospitality industry and understanding how a marketing strategy is devised and executed in relation to the hospitality objectives.
 Credit: 3 semester hours.

-1035 Food Service Management in Institutions

-Prerequisite: HMT 1003.
-An analysis of the food-service business in institutions, hotels, health care, office, industrial complexes, airline catering, educational institutions, contract companies, hospital and extended-care facilities.
-Credit: 3 semester hours.

 1040 International Cuisines

 Prerequisite: HMT 1003.
 A study of culinary characteristics combined with history, lifestyle, and culture to define the food elements and patterns unique to countries and regions around the world.
-Additional fees will be required for restaurant visits.
+ADDITIONAL FEES WILL BE REQUIRED FOR RESTAURANT VISITS.

 Credit: 3 semester hours.